coledixon/Automated_GoogleSheets/README.md

 - functionality designed for use in GoogleSheets to calculate value / comps over a given week.

-- automated calcs based on pivot factors for LOCAL or ONLINE completions.
+- automated calcs based on pivot factors for LOCAL (L) or ONLINE (O) completions.

 - when a completion is recorded with a pivot factor, the completion total will automatically increment for the assigned pivot and the total for the day / week will recalc.